electronicnomad/plumbers-friday/README.md

-# Plumbers' Friday
+# HUGA, a hitchhiker's unofficial guide to the AWS

-the document repository of jhin.net.
+the document repository of aws.jhin.net.